Nelson Dewey: Later life

 Dewey lived in Cassville for the rest of his life, except the time from 1858 until 1863, when he lived at Platteville, Wisconsin.
 In 1863, Dewey unsuccessfully ran for Lieutenant Governor; he also lost his 1869 and 1871 attempts at re-election to State Senate.

 Dewey's Cassville project was attracting few people, so he began investing in a railroad line to the village.
 On January 2, 1873, Dewey's mansion was destroyed in a fire, and he was forced to give up the property to pay his creditors.
 His property passed into the ownership of Walter C. Newberry of Chicago.
 Also this year, Dewey lost his entire investment in the railroad line during the Panic of 1873.
 At some time during this period, Dewey was involved in another financial setback involving the estate of the deceased Ben Eastman, a former Congressman, of which he was the executor.
 Dewey returned to his law practice.

 In 1874, Governor William R. Taylor appointed Dewey to the board of directors of the State Prison at Waupun; he served on the board until 1881.

 On February 22, 1889, Dewey suffered a stroke while at court in Lancaster.
 He was paralyzed and was brought home to Cassville the next day.
 He was not well prior to this, and was apparently aware of the possibility of becoming paralyzed.
 From the time of his paralysis, he was almost entirely confined to bed.
 He died in poverty at the Denniston House, which he had helped rebuild, a few minutes past midnight on the morning of July 21, 1889, after being unconscious for the previous forty-eight hours.
 He was seventy-five years old.

 Dewey was at one time considered a wealthy man, but by the time of his death, he had little money.
 Dewey was buried on July 23, 1889, in the Episcopal cemetery in Lancaster, next to the graves of his brother Orin and his son Charlie.

 Personal life

 Dewey married Catherine Dunn in 1849 during his first term as governor.
-The couple had three children: a daughter Katie, whose married name was later Cole, a son, Nelson Jr., who at the time of Dewey's death lived in the West, and another son, Charlie, who died in 1869, while still a child.
+The couple had three children: Charlie (1851–1859), their elder son who died while still a child, Katie (1854–1922), whose married name was later Cole, and another son Nelson Jr. (1857–1929), who at the time of Dewey's death lived in the West.

 In 1886, Dewey filed for a divorce from his wife, but the matter never came to trial.
 Catherine eventually moved to St. Louis, Missouri, where her daughter and son-in-law lived.

 Dewey had a brother named William Dewey, who survived him, and another brother, Orin, who died in 1840.
 He also a third brother, John J. Dewey, who was a physician who lived in Saint Paul, Minnesota and was a member of the Minnesota Territorial Legislature.

 Dewey was called a "friend of the poor" and known for his generosity.